Dynamic algorithms for visibility polygons in simple polygons: Inserting a vertex

-For the case~(ii), suppose that the vertex $v$ is not visible from $q$.
+For the Case~(ii), the vertex $v$ is not visible from $q$.
 (Refer to Fig.~\ref{fig:simppolyintinsertii}.)
-Using $B_{vp}$, we do binary search over the vertices of $VP(q)$ to find two pairs of vertices $(v_1', v_1'')$ and $(v_2', v_2'')$ such that $v_1', v_2'$ are visible from $q$ and $v_1'', v_2''$ are not visible from $q$ and the line segments $v_1'v_1''$ and $v_2'v_2''$ intersect the triangle $v_ivv_{i+1}$.
-When such pairs do not exist, it means that no section of boundary of the triangle $v_ivv_{i+1}$ is visible from $q$, and $v$ is in a region whose interior is occluded from $q$.
-Hence, in that case, no additional work is needed.
+Using $B_{vp}$, we determine the set $R$ of points of intersection of the line $l_{vv_i}$ that supports the line segment $vv_i$ with $VP(q)$.
+Among all the points in $R$, let $p$ be the point that is at a larger distance from $v_i$.
+The distance between $v_i$ to $p$ in comparison to the distance between $v_i$ and $v$ determines whether $v$ is in an occluded region.
+Suppose for two constructed vertices $v_1', v_2'$ of $VP(q)$, the constructed edges $v_1'v_1''$ and $v_2'v_2''$ along $\overrightarrow{qv_1'}$ and $\overrightarrow{qv_2'}$ intersect triangle $v_ivv_{i+1}$.
+When such pairs do not exist, it means that no section of the boundary of the triangle $v_ivv_{i+1}$ is visible from $q$, and $v$ is in a region whose interior is occluded from $q$.
+(Note that the algorithm described herewith to handle Case~(ii) can be simplified to work when no constructed edge intersects with $v_iv$ or $v_{i+1}v$ as well.)

 Otherwise, let $v_1'x$ be the constructed edge that intersects $vv_{i}$.
 (Analogous cases are handled similarly.)
 We replace the constructed edge $v_1'x$ with $v_1'x'$, where $x'$ is the point of intersection of $v_1'x$ with $v_iv$ by including $x'$ into data structures $L_{vp}$ and $B_{vp}$.
 Since no vertex in the clockwise traversal of $bd(VP(q))$ from $v_1''$ to $v_2''$ is visible from $q$ due to triangle $v_ivv_{i+1}$, we remove each of these vertices from both $L_{vp}$ and $B_{vp}$.
 Further, the constructed edges of $v_i$ and $v_{i+1}$ are updated if necessary.